 What’s a bit creepy is that this book is from the mid-90’s and doesn’t seem dated.

 A plague novel, chockablock with microbiological weirdness and humans who behave at times with about as much conscience as microbes…

 The first pandemic was the Black Death of the 1340s, which killed at least half of Europe’s population.
 The second pandemic was the Spanish Flu of 1918-20, which took fifty million lives.
-The Third Pandemic is Pierre Ouellette’s sci-fi thriller that traces the fatal trajectory of a virulent new bacterial mutation that slowly spreads panic and havoc around the globe.
+The Third Pandemic is the new eBook edition of Pierre Ouellette’s sci-fi thriller that traces the trajectory of a virulent new bacterial mutation that slowly spreads panic and havoc around the globe.

 The deadly pathogen originates in West Africa, a unique variation of the Chlamydia Psittaci bacterium, a close cousin of bird flu.
 As it happens, researchers in a California biotech lab have already synthesized a similar pathogen, called Agent 57a, which now makes it possible to develop a vaccine.
 As the real disease spreads inexorably throughout a long incubation period, a ruthless biotech executive plans to reap a fortune by waiting for millions to die before making any vaccine available.

 Learning of her boss’s treachery, research team leader Dr. Elaine Wilkes absconds with the only copy of the data and teams up with Seattle police lieutenant Philip Paris in a grueling quest to make the research public and fight the pandemic – as the world around them begins to sicken and collapse into anarchy.

 First published in 1996, The Third Pandemic was Pierre Ouellette’s second sci-fi thriller after The Deus Machine.
 Eerily prescient of a pandemic a quarter century later, the novel takes on a terrifying new relevance.
 But it’s only a story…